 So, take advantage of the Govivace’s patented technology for speaker verification to enhance data security for your business and more importantly to enhance customer engagement and satisfaction.

 Can an app really be so user-friendly?
 Welcome to the talky online world populated by the likes of Google Voice and Siri, Apple’s personal assistant app.
 Technology to voice-enable mobile apps is already a reality.

 GoVivace Inc. of McLean, VA has designed an advanced Automatic Speech Recognition engine that is specifically suited for voice-enabled mobile apps.
 Why’s that?

 The key to building reliable and robust voice-enabled mobile apps is to construct a comprehensive application grammar and vocabulary, technical jargon for a set of pre-specified possibilities that the app will look up to understand the speech input.
 The more inclusive the grammar, the better the app will understand and seem intelligent to the user!

 Say the user asks the voice-enabled mobile app of an online grocery store to add two packets of Oreo’s stuffed chocolate chip cookies to the shopping cart.
 A number of things happen behind the scenes.
-Just like siri or any other voice-enabled mobile app, the audio stream representing the spoken input is compressed and sent to a waiting farm of servers.
-Those servers are also notified the context in which the input was spoken.
-Putting together the context and the input, the servers quickly change their language model to suit the situation, and then convert the audio into text.
+Just like Siri or any other voice-enabled mobile app, the audio stream representing the spoken input is compressed and sent to a waiting farm of servers.
+Those servers have also notified the context in which the input was spoken.
+Putting together the context and the input, the servers quickly change their language model to suit the situation and then convert the audio into text.
 The servers recognize that “two packets” is the quantity and “Oreo’s stuffed chocolate cookies” is the name of the item.

 The performance of voice-enabled mobile apps also depends on the quality of the speech recognition engine.
 Ideally, the engine must be capable of understanding natural language and adapting to variations in voice quality and spoken content.
 At the same time, it should be easy to use and integrate.